h01ger/piuparts/README_server.txt

  is "none", the summary will not be created.
 The "json-sections" name "overall" is reserved.

+* "exclude-known-problems" (global, section) can be set to a list of known_problems conffile names (including the .conf suffix) that should not be used for this section.
+Useful if a known problem triggers on (nearly) all logfiles.

 Some of the configuration items are not required, but it is best to set them all to be sure what the configuration actually is.